Multidimensional $p$-adic continued fraction algorithms: Rational and Quadratic Cases

 \section{Rational and Quadratic Cases}

-In this section, we consider a periodicity of the expansion obtained by our algorithms in specific cases.
-It is well-known that every rational number has a finite continued fraction expansion.
+In this section, we consider the periodicity of the expansion obtained by our algorithms in specific cases.
+It is well-known that every rational number has a finite regular continued fraction expansion.
 We will see that a similar result holds for the $\Phi_0^{[-1]}$ continued fraction algorithm.